Chopdops/Breakout/README.md

 # Breakout
-This is my own recreated version of breakout for the Atari with openGL and C++
+This is my own recreated version of breakout for the Atari with OpenGL and C++

+Credit goes to Ben Cook on some sections because I used code from his Modern 3D OpenGL tutorial on Udemy.